 Q: How do I apply for assistance?

-A: Complete an application on our website or call 701-252-2017 to request an application by mail.
+A: Complete the application for the type of assistance needed on our website or call 701-252-2017 to request an application by mail.
 Instructions for submitting the application, with the proper attachments, are on the form.

 Q: Who is eligible to apply for assistance?

-A: Applicants must be actively engaged in farming; have a viable farming operation; and at least three years of experience operating their own farm.
+A: Applicants must be actively engaged in farming or ranching; have a viable farming or ranching operation; and at least three years of experience operating their own farm.

-Q: Who makes the final determination on which farmers will receive assistance?
+Q: Who makes the final determination on which farmers or ranchers will receive assistance?

 A: The Farm Rescue board of directors makes the final determination.
 All information from applicants is kept confidential and is used only to determine eligibility.

-Q: Is there a limit to how often a farmer may receive assistance?
+Q: Is there a limit to how often a farmer or rancher may receive assistance?

-A: Assistance is limited to one planting and harvesting operation every three years per family farm.
+A: Assistance is limited to one planting, haying, harvesting, hay hauling or livestock feeding operation every three years per family farm.

-Q: Does Farm Rescue give money to farmers?
+Q: Does Farm Rescue give money to farmers or ranchers?

-A: No. Farm Rescue does not give money to farmers!
-The organization merely provides the labor (volunteers) and farm equipment (supplied by RDO Equipment Company) to plant or harvest up to a 1,000 acres per farm family.
+A: No. Farm Rescue does not give money to farmers or ranchers!
+The organization merely provides the labor (volunteers) and equipment to plant, hay, harvest, haul hay or assist in the feeding of livestock.
+Producers may be eligible for up to 1,000 acres of planting or harvesting assistance per farm family.
 Families are responsible for providing crop inputs (seed, fertilizer and fuel).